Kinto/kinto/docs/configuration/good-practices.rst

 PostgreSQL has sharding support built-in.

-The right database node is chosen based on some elements of the data query (most probably bucket or collection id) and partioning is then performed automatically.
+The right database node is chosen based on some elements of the data query (most probably bucket or collection id) and partionning is then performed automatically.

 As an example, see `pgPool <https://www.pgpool.net/mediawiki/index.php/Main_Page>`_